 Like 'N Sync, BSB used their experience with Pearlman and the indelible marks it left on them as fuel for their third album, 2000's Black and Blue, a reference to the way their former mentor had bruised them.

-"We're on to bigger and better things," Brian said of the experience.
+"We're on to bigger and better things," Littrell said of the experience.
 "And we're better men for it."

 "That was why he kept the two bands apart from each other," The Boy Band Con's director Aaron Kunkel told People, "because he knew that if they started talking to each other, they could start comparing notes."

-Soon after, a "livid" Brian went to the other members and said, 'I want to file a lawsuit.'"
+Soon after, a "livid" Littrell went to the other members and said, 'I want to file a lawsuit.'"

-But that didn't mean the Backstreet Boy members were jumping at the chance to take part in The Boy Band Con, hesitant to open up about their experience with Pearlman again.
+But that didn't mean the Backstreet Boys' members were jumping at the chance to take part in The Boy Band Con, hesitant to open up about their experience with Pearlman again.

-"Backstreet Boys were basically like, ‘No, we won't even touch this!'"
-Lance revealing during a live taping of the Homophilia podcast at SXSW, where The Boy Band Con held its world premiere.
+"Backstreet Boys were basically like, 'No, we won't even touch this!'"
+Bass revealed during a live taping of the Homophilia podcast at SXSW, where The Boy Band Con held its world premiere.
 But one member was willing to speak.

-"A.J. wanted to do it, like, 'Look, I'll talk for the boys, they trust me to tell our story,'" Lance said.
+"A.J. wanted to do it, like, 'Look, I'll talk for the boys, they trust me to tell our story,'" Bass said.

-Aside from ending any feud or rivalry with 'N Sync that was contrived by Pearlman, BSB later reconciled with Wright, with the band teaming up with their former manager again in 2003, with A.J. saying in the Behind the Music episode, "Why not put the A team back together that was together a decade ago?"
+Aside from ending any feud or rivalry with 'N Sync that was contrived by Pearlman, BSB later reconciled with Wright.
+The band teamed up with their former manager again in 2003, with McLean saying in the Behind the Music episode, "Why not put the A team back together that was together a decade ago?"

-As for Pearlman, he was sentenced to 25 years in prison in 2008 after being accused of running one of the largest and longest-running Ponzi schemes in history, bilking investors out of over $300 million.
+As for Pearlman, he was sentenced to 25 years in prison in 2008 after being accused of running one of the largest and longest-running Ponzi schemes in history, bilking investors out of more than $300 million.

 BSB took him back to court in 2014, claiming they were still owed almost $3.5 million.
-Eventually, the band received a settlement of $99,000 cash, 34 audio tape reels, 26 CDs, seven studio mastering audio tapes, six sealed posters, three audio cassettes, and one VHS tapes.
+Eventually, the band received a settlement of $99,000 cash, 34 audio tape reels, 26 CDs, seven studio mastering audio tapes, six sealed posters, three audio cassettes and one VHS tape.
 The recordings included some unreleased mixes, demos and original materials.

-In 2010, Pearlman suffered a stroke while incarcerated, and in 2016, he passed away due to cardiac arrest.
+In 2010, Pearlman suffered a stroke while incarcerated, and in 2016, he died after going into cardiac arrest.